Axia-Tech/AXIA-wiki/docs/learn/learn-accounts.md

 ## Indices

-A AXIALunar or AXIACoin address can have an index.
+An AXIA address can have an index.
 An index is like a short and easy to remember version of an address.
 Claiming an index requires a deposit which is released when the index is cleared.